rajshah6/calculator-react/README.md

-# Basic Calculator App
+# Basic Calculator

 ## Overview
-This Basic Calculator App is a user-friendly application designed to perform arithmetic operations including addition, subtraction, multiplication, and division.
+This basic calculator app is a user-friendly application designed to perform arithmetic operations including addition, subtraction, multiplication, and division.

 ## Features
 - **Simple and Intuitive Interface**: Easy-to-use layout for quick calculations.